CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/Recover-the-Root-Password.md

 ## Resolution

-To resolve this issue, {{<kb_link url="cumulus-linux-43/Monitoring-and-Troubleshooting/Single-User-Mode-Password-Recovery/" text="boot into single user mode">}} for password recovery.
+To resolve this issue, [boot into single user mode]({{<ref "/cumulus-linux-43/Monitoring-and-Troubleshooting/Single-User-Mode-Password-Recovery" >}} for password recovery.